construct0/nyzoResources/JavaScript/NyzoCL/README.md

 The node_modules folder containing tweetnacl is not excluded from the repository and acts as a backup of the library.
 Developer dependencies have been omitted.

+The `npm run bundle` script is deliberately not creating a minified bundle & no such script will be added.